The Transparent Wood Economy

-We are part of a coalition that has launched an ambitious “climate-smart” forestry initiative promoting forest health, climate resilience, and carbon storage.
+We are part of a coalition that has launched an ambitious forestry initiative promoting forest health.

-Supported by a $25M grant from the USDA Climate Smart Commodities program, this partnership will work with nearly 200 forest landowners – including tribes, local communities, families, and nonprofits – to restore forest health using the best available science, and connecting those landowners with green builders wanting “climate-smart” wood.
+Supported by a $25M grant from USDA, this partnership will work with nearly 200 forest landowners – including tribes, local communities, families, and nonprofits – to restore forest health using the best available science, and connecting those landowners with green builders needing wood products.

-Partners will track carbon storage and other benefits, and market the associated climate-smart wood products – in part through a free, interactive app that maps and shares these climate and forest health impacts via a carbon impacts of forest products tool.
+Partners will track carbon storage and other benefits, and market the associated wood products – in part through a free, interactive app that maps and shares these forest health impacts via a carbon impacts tool.
 This tool will help green builders quantify the embodied carbon associated with their wood purchases.

-Connect with and learn from other landowners and benefit from new incentives for climate-smart stewardship.
+• Connect with and learn from other landowners and benefit from new incentive programs.

-Join a project working to quantity and verify benefits of good forest stewardship practices.
+• Join a project working to quantity and verify benefits of healthy forest stewardship practices.

-Connect with buyers interested in climate-smart wood products.
+• Connect with buyers interested in wood products.

-Gain market access or advantage for wood products with verifiable climate and forest health benefits.
+• Gain market access or advantage for wood products with verifiable forest health benefits.

-Several Partners in this project are focusing our work under this grant to support tribal forest management and the inclusion of Indigenous Knowledge – including Traditional Ecological Knowledge – in all forest management.
-We recognize that traditional and contemporary forest management by tribes is directly tied to improved community and ecosystem health, and we are working to ensure tribal forestry is increasingly recognized and rewarded as climate-smart.
+• Several Partners in this project are focusing our work under this grant to support Tribal forest management and the inclusion of Tribal knowledge in forest management.
+We recognize that traditional and contemporary forest management by Tribes is directly tied to improved community and ecosystem health, and we are working to ensure Tribal forestry is increasingly recognized and rewarded in the marketplace.

 This grant supports tribal forestry and natural resource programs by:

-Delivering financial assistance (cost-share and incentive payments) for tribes adopting forest practices that bolster carbon sequestration and climate resilience, such as thinning and prescribed fire.
+• Delivering financial assistance (cost-share and incentive payments) for tribes adopting forest practices that bolster carbon sequestration and wildfire resilience, such as thinning and prescribed fire.

-Offering premiums for timber sales by tribes who sell climate-smart forest products.
+• Offering premiums for timber sales by Tribes implementing healthy forest stewardship practices.

-Connecting tribal forest and timber managers with buyers interested in climate-smart wood products from tribal forestlands.
+• Connecting Tribal forest and timber managers with buyers interested in wood products from tribal forestlands.

-Our project includes a rigorous approach to quantifying forest health and climate benefits in timber supply areas and combines it with an effective track-and-trace system to follow harvested timber from forests to consumers.
-This will enable mills and fabricators to more confidently understand and market climate-smart forest products.
-These climate-smart claims are designed to either exist on their own or to complement the certification programs that many mills and fabricators already participate in.
-Climate-smart claims can deliver improved market access, sales premiums, or other recognition in the marketplace.
+Our project includes a rigorous approach to quantifying forest health in timber supply areas and combines it with an effective track-and-trace system to follow harvested timber from forests to consumers.
+This will enable mills and fabricators to more confidently understand and market wood products from healthy forests.
+These claims are designed to either exist on their own or to complement the certification programs that many mills and fabricators already participate in.
+These claims can deliver improved market access, sales premiums, or other recognition in the marketplace.

-Demand for climate-smart wood is growing, and this collaborative project is leading the development of credible and easy-to-use track-and-trace pathways that connect builders and buyers to forest owners and producers who are restoring and protecting the forests we rely on.
+Demand for wood from healthy forests is growing, and this collaborative project is leading the development of credible and easy-to-use track-and-trace pathways that connect builders and buyers to forest owners and producers who are restoring and protecting the forests we rely on.

-Many rural jobs in the Pacific Northwest depend on natural resources, particularly timber.
+• Many rural jobs in the Pacific Northwest depend on natural resources, particularly timber.
 This project includes workforce training opportunities that support good-paying jobs.
-These are jobs in the woods, supporting rural economies and healthy forests while adapting to climate change.
-Landowners are becoming more aware of the need to manage forests in a way that increases climate resilience and reduces wildfire risk, which means new ways of logging are in demand.
+These are jobs in the woods, supporting rural economies and healthy forests.
+Landowners are becoming more aware of the need to manage forests in a way that reduces wildfire risk, which means new ways of logging are in demand.

 This project will equip workers with the skills to manage forests for enduring economic and forest health and serve as an incubator for new forest stewardship businesses.

-As the building industry works to decarbonize buildings for clients and the future of our world, we help building professionals source wood from forests that are being managed to benefit the climate.
+• As clients and consumers demand healthier building materials, we help building professionals source wood from healthy forests.
 These forests provide not only quantifiable carbon storage benefits, they also promote environmental, economic and cultural values.
 Our project offers the tools, data, and integrity needed to obtain high-quality wood that contributes to a better world.

-This program identifies people practicing climate-smart forestry and creating climate-smart wood products and connects them to designers and wood buyers seeking climate-smart wood products.
+This program identifies people stewarding forest health and producing wood products, and connects them to designers and wood buyers seeking wood products from healthy forests.

 Tribal Nations, small family forest owners, and other nonindustrial forest managers are our focus, with emphasis on:

-Providing transparency and a demonstrable climate benefit when sourcing wood.
+• Providing transparency and a demonstrable benefit when sourcing wood.

-Building forest health and resilience against anticipated climate impacts, including unpredictable weather events, catastrophic wildfire, and drought.
+• Building forest health and resilience against catastrophic wildfire and drought.

-Our goal is to establish trust, credibility, transparency, and integrity in this definition and the associated procurement methods that people in the building industry – and their clients – can rely on.
+Our goal is to establish trust, credibility, transparency, and integrity in our work and the associated procurement methods that people in the building industry – and their clients – can rely on.

-As part of this project, we are developing cutting-edge monitoring and reporting systems to illuminate the climate impacts of wood produced from different forested regions across the contiguous U.S., starting with the Pacific Northwest.
+• As part of this project, we are developing cutting-edge monitoring and reporting systems to illuminate the benefits and impacts of wood produced from different forested regions across the contiguous U.S., starting with the Pacific Northwest.

-Over the course of this project, we will deploy a user-friendly web application designed for people in the building industry to understand the impacts of different wood purchasing options and reduce climate pollution embodied in building projects.
+Over the course of this project, we will deploy a user-friendly web application designed for people in the building industry purchasing wood products.

 We are motivated in particular to help the forest sector adopt an evidence-based alternative to widely used but erroneous assumptions of biogenic carbon neutrality (Helin et al., 2013; Tellnes et al., 2017).
 The assumption of biogenic carbon neutrality, which treats source forests as exactly carbon neutral, has been employed in all forest product EPDs issued to date based on national-scale reporting that forest area or carbon stocks are non-declining.
 With access to open and reliable data on forest change at relevant scales, it is time we moved away from pretending any forest is exactly carbon neutral.